 - Last updated:

-A number of Maroochy River mouth coastal structures, for example geobag groynes and revetment walls, have now reached the end of their useful life.
+Some of these coastal structures have now reached the end of their useful life.

-Investigation into future coastal infrastructure upgrades is now taking place as part of the broader Maroochy River mouth management and in line with council’s endorsed Shoreline Erosion Management Plan (SEMP) 2014.
+An investigation into future coastal infrastructure upgrades was undertaken.
+This was part of council's endorsed Shoreline Erosion Management Plan (SEMP) 2014.

 Option 2 new 200m rock groyne at Cotton Tree